Musk offers to step down as Twitter boss, Twitter users approve

-(Pocket-lint) - Throughout his short but busy tenure, Twitter owner Elon Musk has let Twitter users decide on some of the more controversial moves for the platform.
+Throughout his short but busy tenure, Twitter owner Elon Musk has let Twitter users decide on some of the more controversial moves for the platform.

 They have voted to remove permanent suspensions for many Covid deniers and extremists, plus agreed to the reinstatement of Donald Trump.